Alberto Callaspo

-Alberto José Callaspo Brito (/kaɪˈæspoʊ/, /es/; born April 19, 1983) is a Venezuelan former professional baseball infielder for the Guerreros de Lara of the Venezuelan Major League.
+Alberto José Callaspo Brito (/kaɪˈæspoʊ/, /es/; born April 19, 1983) is a Venezuelan professional baseball infielder for the Senadores de Caracas of the Venezuelan Major League.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Kansas City Royals, Los Angeles Angels of Anaheim, Oakland Athletics, Atlanta Braves and Los Angeles Dodgers.
 Callaspo has primarily played third base and second base during his career.

 Career

 Anaheim/Los Angeles Angels

 Callaspo was originally signed by the then-Anaheim Angels in 2001, playing for the Aguilas Cibaeñas of Dominican Summer League.
 In 2002, Callaspo batted .338 with 16 doubles, 10 triples, three home runs and 60 RBI in 70 games with the rookie-level Provo Angels, where he was voted by Baseball America as a Pioneer League All-Star and was named to Pioneer League All-Star team.